 Mary Lynn studied both fine art and linguistics at the University of Saskatchewan, drawing on this background when she went on to pursue an education in craft at NSCAD University, where she earned a BFA in Jewellery Design and Metalsmithing in 2012.
-This multifaceted approach to her studies has led to an art practice that integrates her passion for art and her fascination with linguistics.
+Her full-time studio practice integrates her passion for art and her fascination with linguistics.

-Viewing natural objects through perspectives of speech and sound, I explore the relationship between communication and artistic interpretation.
-My work represents aspects of language through organic forms, linguistic textures and acoustic visualizations, creating conceptual jewellery and holloware that is sensual and graceful.
-Elements of surprise are introduced through the forms I create, their presence inviting the viewer to investigate the work closely; first impressions evoke expectations which are then challenged upon closer inspection as the recontextualized shapes reveal themselves.
+Viewing natural objects through perspectives of speech and sound, I create conceptual jewellery and holloware that is sensual and graceful.
+My work alludes to aspects of language through anatomical and organic forms, linguistic textures and acoustic representations, exploring the relationship between communication and artistic interpretation.
+Elements of surprise are introduced in the pieces I create, their presence inviting the viewer to investigate the work closely.
+Appealing colour and texture catch the eye, but expectations are challenged upon closer inspection as details reveal themselves.

-A foundation of traditional goldsmithing and enamelling informs alternative techniques which I have adapted and refined through continuous self-directed experimentation.
-Precious metals, gemstones and resilient yet glass-like resin come together to create an interplay of light and colour between lustrous surfaces and vibrant transparency, resulting in sculptural, expressive work that speaks to the viewer, whether on the body or on display.
+I bring a foundation of traditional goldsmithing to a contemporary space by exploring alternative materials and techniques which I have adapted and refined through continuous self-directed experimentation.
+Precious metals, gemstones and resilient yet glass-like resin and silicone come together to create an interplay of light and colour between lustrous surfaces and vibrant transparency.
+The result is sculptural, expressive work that speaks to the viewer, whether on the body or on display.